wangsy503/ha-kubernetes-cluster/README.md

 Here we created an HA mode K8s cluster with 2 load balancers, 2 controllers and 2 workers.
 You can change the settings in [`/ha-kubernetes-cluster/host_vars/localhost/defaults.yml`](https://github.com/wangsy503/ha-kubernetes-cluster/blob/master/host_vars/localhost/defaults.yml).

+This repository is modified based on [technekey's post](https://technekey.com/automated-kubernetes-cluster-creation-using-libvert-and-kubespray/).
+Read original post for more information.

 ## 1 Install requirements in host machine